uzairarif5/studyNotes/README.md

 Versioning is done using "npm version [new-version] --git-tag-version false"

+update 20.4:
+- The sources where not rendering.
+That is fixed now.

 update 20.3:
 - Made coding changes with `Contact.js` because the backend was changed.
 - At `Home.js`, made ordering changes with the links.